lala-data/cmustudent-repository/mentalhealth_part2.md

 * Explain more about the Visualization.
 Specifically "Household Pulse survey".
 * Should revisit "Percentage of People without lasting Mental Illness"
 * Make visualizations big bigger.
 Currently looks crowded.
-* Grammar mistakes.
+* Address Grammar mistakes.
-* Will add a section for Healthy diet.
+* Add section for Healthy diet.
 * Revisit the pictures used.